sumanth7-gif/ad-campaign-agent/radicai-ad-agent-api/README.md

 # RadicAI Ad Agent API

-Minimal Next.js API that converts an ad brief JSON into a structured campaign plan using LLM providers (Groq or OpenAI) and Zod validation.
+Minimal Next.js API that converts an ad brief JSON into a structured campaign plan using Groq and Zod validation.

 ## Setup